 What is the minimum share of investments in transitional and enabling activities?

-0%.
-The Sub-Fund does not have a minimum share of transitional and enabling activities.
+The Sub-Fund does not commit to a minimum proportion of investments in transitional and enabling activities.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?